sitemule/sitemule.github.io/ileusion/webapi.md

 ### `/transaction`

-`/transaction` allows the ILEusion server to process multiple transaction in one request.
+`/transaction` allows ILEusion to process multiple transaction in one request.
 Meaning you could call a program, insert into a data queue and call a CL command in a single API call.

 The body must be an array of objects, where the object is what matches the API you want to call (see the available API documentation) - but must also contain an `action` attribute which is the API it's going to use.